 This video combines two animations that I did to demonstrate how freshwater diversions can build land in coastal habitats.
 The first shows the growth of new land due to a freshwater diversion at an actual site in south Louisiana.
 The second is based on a hypothetical site that illustrates how freshwater diversions can build land as the current slows and suspended sediment drops.
 I created both animations by building animated 3D digital models from a series of bathymetry and topography maps.

 For this project, I was tasked with combining two vastly different topics into a coherent, compelling video.
 I had to summarize the facts of a field renovation at Tiger Stadium involving a specific type of turf grass, and deliver them within the dynamic, attention-grabbing aesthetics of a football hype video.
 My starting material was a vast amount of often fundamentally flawed video footage that I had to sort through, repair, disguise, and edit to the point that it could coexist with professionally filmed footage that I obtained from LSU Athletics.
-From there, I had to design a video experience that harnessed the enthusiasm of LSU’s fanbase and use it to promote the entity that developed the grass used in the field renovation.
+From there, I had to design a video that harnessed the enthusiasm of LSU’s fanbase and applied it to the promotion of the entity that developed the grass used in the field renovation.

 I'm often asked to create animations to simplify and explain specific concepts through narration and visuals.
 In this example, my task was to learn everything that I could about the goals and research related to a floating photovoltaic system project, write a succinct script summarizing the key information, and then create and animate visuals to help tell the story.